arniexu/monocamera/README.md

 # monocamera

 Monocamera is an embedded photo capture and printing project for an mbed-compatible NXP LPC1768 board.
 It connects a serial camera module to an SD card, converts captured images into bitmap formats, and outputs the result to a thermal printer or e-paper display.
+## Background

+This project was done right after I graduated from university.
+An artist approached me with an interesting idea: a camera that doesn't just take pictures, but "sees" like an insect — compound eyes, different field of view, and prints the result immediately on thermal sticker paper.

+I had no experience with cameras or thermal printers back then.
+I learned everything from scratch — reading datasheets, debugging the serial camera protocol, figuring out how to drive the printer.
+It took a few months, but eventually it worked.

+This is not a commercial product.
+It's an **art + engineering prototype** that taught me how to build a complete embedded system from the ground up.
 ## Features

 - Capture JPEG photos from a serial camera module